AzureAD/microsoft-authentication-library-for-js/docs/initialization.md

 msalInstance.handleRedirectPromise()
 .then((tokenResponse) => {
     // Check if the tokenResponse is null
-    // If the tokenResponse !== null, then you have successfully authenticated.
+    // If the tokenResponse !== null, then you are coming back from a successful authentication redirect.
-    // If the tokenResponse === null, you are not authenticated.
+    // If the tokenResponse === null, you are not coming back from an auth redirect.
 })
-.catch();
+.catch((error) => {
+    // handle error, either in the library or coming back from the server });
 ```
 This will also allow you to retrieve tokens on page reload.
 See the [onPageLoad sample](../../../samples/VanillaJSTestApp2.0/app/onPageLoad/) for more information on usage.